Chloé Dygert: Personal life

 In November 2016, she married fellow professional cyclist Logan Owen and took his surname.
 The marriage ended in divorce in January 2020.

-As of April 2024, Dygert was in a relationship with Axel Merckx, with whom she was living in Belgium.
+In 2024, Dygert was in a relationship and living with former professional cyclist Axel Merckx.
+They have since broken up.

+Views

 A 2020 profile by her sponsor Red Bull noted that she is a conservative who does not believe in feminism.

 Dygert issued a public apology in November 2020 for her social media conduct that was deemed inappropriate.
-Some criticized her apology as "not sufficient".
+Apparel manufacturer Rapha criticized her apology as "not sufficient".

-At the 2025 UCI World Championship Time Trial race, Dygert included a sticker that said "I stand for truth, I stand with Charlie Kirk" expressing support for the recently slain right wing activist.
+At the 2025 UCI World Championship Time Trial race, Dygert included a sticker on her bicycle that said "I stand for truth, I stand with Charlie Kirk" expressing support for the recently murdered conservative activist.